Installing the Omarchy ISO is intentionally simple and opinionated:

 Step 5: Setting up Disk configuration and file system (partitioning)

-From the free disk we want to create our partitions.
-Say I want to create a 300GB partition for Omarchy and leave 175GB free to later make into an NTFS drive to share between my Omarcy and Windows operating systems.
-Let’s click on the free disk and create a partition of 300GiB.
+Let’s say I want to create, from my free 1.8TiB drive, a 512GiB partition for Omarchy and leave the rest free to later make into an NTFS drive to share between my Omarcy and Windows operating systems.

 | name | mountpoint |